 A typical App Volumes environment consists of a few key components that interact with each other, and with an external infrastructure.
-That external infrastructure can be one of a number of supported platforms such as VMware solutions like , VMware Horizon Cloud on Microsoft Azure, , and , or third-party solutions such as Citrix Virtual Apps and Desktops, Citrix XenApp, Citrix XenDesktop, and Microsoft Remote Desktop Session Host (RDSH) environments.
-Support for additional infrastructures is continually being added.
+That external infrastructure can be one of a variety of supported platforms such as VMware solutions like VMware Horizon, VMware Horizon Cloud on Microsoft Azure, VMware ThinApp, and VMware User Environment Manager, or third-party solutions such as Citrix Virtual Apps and Desktops, Citrix XenApp, Citrix XenDesktop, and Microsoft Remote Desktop Session Host (RDSH) environments.
+And support for additional infrastructures is continually being added.

 Note that App Volumes is architected differently on each different infrastructure.
 We don’t go into detail about all possible infrastructures here.
-Instead, we describe the basic architecture for vSphere-based Horizon environments.
-To find out about some of the other supported integrations of App Volumes, the Reference Architecture is a great resource:
+Instead, this guide focuses on just one: the basic architecture for vSphere-based Horizon environments.
+To find out about some of the other supported integrations of App Volumes, the Reference Architecture is a great place to start:

 App Volumes components